In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 - Even meet celebrities!

-With this system, anyone can walk right up to ANY type of problem—no matter how tricky, scary or complicated—look it straight in the eye and take complete control.
+With this system, I’ve been able to walk right up to ANY type of problem — no matter how tricky, scary or complicated — look it straight in the eye and take complete control.

 It doesn’t matter what part of someone’s life the problem affects.

-Even if someone has failed many times before, “pegging” can help them finally achieve that elusive success—whether it’s in finances, relationships, health or business.
+Even for people who have failed many times before, “pegging” can finally help them to achieve that elusive success—whether it’s in finances, relationships, health or business.

-The Peg Method connects three things—goals, problems, and assets—and puts them all together to get success.
+The Peg Method connects 3 things — goals, problems, and assets — and puts them all together to get success.
 That’s what the diagram above is about.
 Don’t worry if it doesn’t make sense right now.
 This post will explain how to use it in detail.

 The best part about The Peg Method is it’s fast.
 Even if someone has been struggling with a problem for years, they can follow the steps and map out the solution and their entire action plan in as little as 55 minutes.

 Imagine finally taking control of a lifelong problem in under an hour.
-With The Peg Method, anyone can!
+With The Peg Method, it’s possible!
 The weird thing about The Peg Method is that I think I was born with it.
 Looking back, it was always just “there” in the background.
 I’m pretty certain that I was using The Peg Method when I was just a little kid, without even realizing it.